 All students shall dress for each physical education class in appropriate attire unless it is apparent to the instructor that it would not be in the best interest of the student.
-The recommended uniform shall consist of tennis shoes, athletic socks, t-shirt, and shorts or sweatpants.
-The appropriate uniform in physical education allows freer movement than street clothes, is less hazardous in activities (no buttons, large zippers, belts or buckles), and promotes better hygiene for the student and the school population.
+The recommended uniform shall consist of athletic sneakers, athletic socks, t-shirt, and shorts or sweatpants.
+The appropriate uniform in physical education allows increased movement over street clothes, is less hazardous in activities (no buttons, large zippers, belts or buckles), and promotes better hygiene for the student and the school population.
 As a further safety precaution, jewelry will be removed when deemed inappropriate.
-Consistent policies is essential, instructors may designate their choice of alternate uniforms depending upon the activity or weather conditions.
+Consistent policies are essential, instructors may designate their choice of alternate uniforms depending upon the activity or weather conditions.
 Exceptions to this policy will be handled on an individual basis by the instructor.
 For hygienic reasons it shall not be permissible to lend or borrow another person's gym uniform.

-Refusal to dress out appropriately for activities of the day shall be treated as a discipline issue and will affect a student's grade.
-It is recommended that parents be made aware of the problem as early as possible.
+When students are unprepared for class, it is recommended that parents be made aware of the problem as early as possible.
 If the problem persists, a conference with the instructor, principal, parents and student should be scheduled.
-Every effort should be made to insure that noncompliant students do not become a disruption or negative influence on the rest of the class.